CEDoromal/DegenToken/README.md

 3. Once the dependencies have been installed, run `remixd` to start the remix daemon
 4. On Remix, click on workspace selection and select `- connect to localhost -`
 5. Go to "Deploy & run transactions" on Remix
-6. Under Deploy & run transactions on Remix, select `Injected Provider - MetaMask` as the Environment (Make sure that you are connected to AVAX Fuji Testnet)
+6. Under Deploy & run transactions on Remix, select `Injected Provider - MetaMask` as the Environment (Make sure that you are connected to Avalanche Fuji Testnet)
 7. Select `DegenToken.sol` as the contract
 8. Next to the "At address" button, enter `0x05ffE580F4BE567E4C4d0032AE155EA69C187060` (this is the address of the deployed contract)
 9. Click "At address"